Columbia ISA

 Settings

 It is very important to read your AVR owner's manual.
-There are many options with modern AVRs and several settings may need to be done before you can get what you want from your AVR.
+There are many options with modern AVRs and several settings may need to be performed before you can get what you want from your AVR.

 Top brands of Audio/Video Receivers